 364. Americans of the 1870s did not look favorably upon the ideals of communism, and Marx returned to Europe.
 But the seed had been dropped, and “socialist” organizations began to be developed with emphasis on “class struggle” as an effective tool for indoctrination.

-365. By 1936, the meetings and their organization had been named the Communist International, or Comintern, and Americans comprised half of the 6000 attendees.
+365. By 1936, the meetings and their organization had been named the Communist International, or Comintern, and Americans comprised about half of the 6000 attendees.

 367. A time line sketch may be helpful: